WatIsDeze/WatIsQ2/README.md

 - possible physics(maybe?)

 ## Features
-- All features of EGL 0.3.1 (Client and Server game .dll/.so)
+- All features of EGL 0.3.1
-- CMake
+- CMake support
+- SDL(1.2) [windowing, user input]
-- SDL
+- SDL and OpenAL audio
 - C++
+- Glew for OpenGL extensions.
+And a minimal requirement for OpenGL 2.0.
+No more qgl function pointer mess.
-- Linux
+- Linux support.
+(FreeBSD code is there, but untested.)